 - Best Video Distribution and Programming Strategy

-HTS’s success is proof that setbacks can be your most significant assets.
+How to Survive’s success is proof that setbacks can be your most significant assets.
 “How to Survive was born out of failure,” says Underknown CEO Steve Hulford.

 In 2018, Underknown created a show called According to Science.
 This show combined scientific papers with storytelling to give people insight on topics like how to succeed in life or be a good parent based on scientific facts.